 Chapter 5: Areas covered by the Sex Discrimination Act and exemptions

 Chapter 6: Types of discriminatory conduct or acts

 Chapter 7: Relationship with state and territory laws

-Chapter 8: Relationship between anti-discrimination and workplace relations systems
+Chapter 8: Relationship between anti-discrimination and workplace relations

 Chapter 9: Occupational health and safety

 Chapter 13: Grievance and complaints procedures